pampatzoglou/articles/db.md

 - [Regarding observability](#regarding-observability)
 - [Regarding developers](#regarding-developers)

+Let’s dive in.

 # Regarding Isolation

-Let's primerelaly focus on the isolation options for a database.
+Let's primarily focus on the isolation options for a database.

 ### **1. Shared Database, Shared Schema**